rsharifnasab/my-learning/java/unit-test/README.md

 + who? developer or QA?
 + what is code coverage? how much?
 + CI -> continues integration
-+ courage to change -> legacy code = code without change
++ courage to change -> legacy code = code without test
 + test: example of how to use code
 + where? everywhere